 Meet physically as a team 1-2 times per year

 There's no substitute for meeting people face-to-face.
-Unfortunately with COVID-19 travel restrictions, this is tough to do globally.
-We've been able to meet teammates in the Bay Area and Europe separately and hope to expand it to the larger team soon!
+Unfortunately, with COVID-19 travel restrictions, this is tough to do globally.
+We've met teammates in the Bay Area and Europe separately and hope to expand it to the larger team soon!

 Our Bay Area picnic.
 Lots of pizza was consumed.

 Our Europe meetup.
 From the looks of it, lots of espresso was consumed.

 We continue to try new ideas, so if you have any, we'd love to hear them!

 Communicating your Availability